 Kailua Bay Kiters beach is behind Kalapawai Cafe and Deli - just google 306 South Kalaheo Avenue, Kailua, Hi 96734

-1. Pump up and run your lines on the grassy area
+1. Pump up and run your lines on the grassy or sandy beach area

 2. Roll up your lines and bring it through the trees to the beach area and launch on the sandy area

 3. Be cautious of swimmers, divers, canoers, other water users while kiting, be courteous and stay at least one kite line length away

 4. Be careful of the swim zone.
 Do not kite through the swim zone, which is marked with white buoys.

 5. No tricks or jumps on the beach or within 200 yards of the beach